Cranberry Juice Benefits And Side Effects Explained

 I generally enjoy adding a few tablespoons of cranberries to my breakfast oats or muesli.
 I also just enjoy snacking on these tasty berries by themselves throughout the day.
 They help ensure that I keep my bowels in check without the risk of gaining weight.

 A healthy gut makes for a happy person and treating your gut and digestive system is a lot easier than we may assume it is.
 Simply sticking to a good diet and being careful to avoid foods that irritate your gut help keep you healthy.
 Shedding water weight through exercise is also a key part of staying in shape.

-Cranberries for Heart Health Explained
+Cranberries For Heart Health Explained

 Many people are unaware of the fact that cranberries can be one of nature’s most powerful health foods.
 Recent studies have shown that they’re incredibly effective at promoting heart health.
 Cranberries can help improve flow-mediated vasodilation.
-This is connected to blood pressure levels as well general heart health.
+This connects to blood pressure levels as well as general heart health.
 It is just one of the ways that cranberries can help your heart.
 This can even help improve scalp health.

 Basically, the better your veins can carry the blood to the heart, the better the heart can pump.

 Cranberry juice is a really powerful tool in aiding or treating the signs of high cholesterol levels.
 This is one of the leading causes of heart disease these days.

 By drinking 2-3 cups of average 23% cranberry juice every day, researchers managed to increase a test subject’s high-density lipoprotein (HDL) cholesterol count by 121%.
 It also decreased the body’s low-density lipoprotein count.
 Drinking 2 cups a day has been linked to a lower risk of heart disease and type 2 diabetes.